 Ryan is the producer for the in-house production company at Reel Works - a non-profit in Brooklyn that provides filmmaking programs for NYC youth.
 With Reel Works, he's produced projects for Hasbro, Samsung, VH1, American Express, and other non-profits.
 He's also worked on two feature films.

 The most recent, National Park Diaries, is an uplifting, hour-long documentary that follows two Student Conservation Association crews as they protect the environment and bonds as teams in Alaska’s Denali National Park and Boston Harbor Islands National Recreation Area.
 The film will screen at National Parks across the country and film festivals in 2018.

-Our narrative feature-length, 72 Hours: A Brooklyn Love Story?, was developed at Reel Works based on student documentary by Bilal Ndongo.
-The film screened at the LA Film Festival, New Orleans Film Festival, Urbanworld, BlackStar Film Festival, and Milwaukee Film Festival.
-72 Hours is scheduled for VOD/streaming release in February 2018.
+Ryan was the Associate Producer on the first Reel Works narrative feature-length film, 72 Hours: A Brooklyn Love Story?
+Based on a student documentary by Bilal Ndongo, the film screened at the LA Film Festival, New Orleans Film Festival, Urbanworld, BlackStar Film Festival, and Milwaukee Film Festival.
+72 Hours is now available on Amazon, iTunes, and YouTube.

-When I'm not making moving images, I release music under Nylon Jacket.
+When he is not creating moving images, he releases music under Nylon Jacket.

-I live in Queens with a Bryan and a Brian.
+Ryan lives in Queens with Bryan and Brian.